 The Chelsea Society was represented by the Chairman of its Planning Committee at the meeting at the Town & Country Planning Association on 15th May to discuss the interim report of the Raynsford Committee.
 In general we think it is too generalised , and we would like to see more specific ideas.
 We have asked them to convene a meeting for representatives from Westminster, Camden, and RBKC to discuss the issues peculiar to central London.

-The Society contributed on 28th October 2017 to the Raynsford Review of Planning Law as follows
+The Chelsea Society had contributed on 28th October 2017 to the Raynsford Review of Planning Law as follows

 Central London has particular pressures which do not apply with as much force or at all to other parts of the country.
 We therefore think that the issues which we mention here need to be addressed in a London Bill and not in general legislation.
 Our submissions relate to Chelsea but may well apply to other densely-populated parts of Inner London where pressures on our local communities are significantly greater than elsewhere.
 Chelsea is one of the most densely-populated parts of the country.
 Around 80% of the population live in flats, and the other 20% in houses, which are mostly terrace

 We recognise the general principle that property owners are free to do as they please with their property subject to restrictions in the public interest.
 However, we think that the balance of planning law is currently too much in favour of the property owner, and does not attach sufficient weight to the local people who are affected by his development.

 It is often impossible for local people to live or work in their homes during builders’ working hours for many months or even years, but the owners of the building site are rarely personally affected by the work, as they are usually living elsewhere.
 Earlier this year one of our members died due to the noise, dust, vibrations and intolerable stress caused by a development next door for which the Local Planning Authority had been obliged to grant planning permission.